jibbs1703/King-County-House-Prices/README.md

 that the model errors are normally distributed.

 ## Summary

 In this study, a house price prediction model was developed for King County, WA.
 Prior to model building, missing values were dealt with, datatype transformation was carried out, categorical features were encoded, outliers identified and removed from the data.
 Finally, multicollinearity checks ensured highly correlated features did not remain in the model.

-The model performed decently, explaining 77% of the price using 14 features, attaining a high degree of accuracy in predicting house prices.
+The model performed decently, explaining 77% of the variations in price using 14 features, attaining a high degree of explainability in predicting King County house prices.
 It did not violate the statistical assumptions under which it was developed and overall, the model predictions were off cumulatively by $73,547.

-An improvement on other models developed using the King County Housing Data.
+Factors such as the house's location (zipcode the house was built in), house's grade, house's age, number of bathrooms in the house and the square footage of interior housing living space for the nearest 15 neighbors (space cluster effect) were major determinants of house prices in King County.

-In conclusion, the house price prediction model would prove useful to real estate stakeholders in King County, WA, offering them precise and actionable insights.
+The house price prediction model developed could prove useful to real estate stakeholders in King County, WA, offering them precise and actionable insights when evaluating house listings for purchase or sale.
+The model could also find usefulness for legislators while estimating house values more accurately while levying property taxes.

 With further refinement and addition of new features, this model has the potential to greatly assist in investment decisions, market analysis, and strategic planning in the King County real estate sector.